About This Trip

 - Patch and reef crests with rare, endangered corals

 - Deserted cays and sea turtle nesting beaches (in season)

-Enjoy nightly natural history talks or marine ecology seminars by Cuban marine scientists throughout our adventure.
+Enjoy nightly natural history talks or marine ecology seminars by your Oceanic Society naturalist and Cuban marine scientists throughout our adventure.

 Day 8: Disembark - Camaguey - fly home

 Disembark at 8:00 AM and transfer to Camaguey airport (about 2 hours).
 Fly home.

 The 160 foot Jardines Avalon III is a luxury motor yacht with 15 staterooms, including 4 suites with balcony.
 All cabins have private bathrooms and 2 beds (double or twin), air-conditioned with individual thermostats.
 The ship has a maximum capacity of…

 MV Oceans for Youth

 The M/V Oceans for Youth is a 100-ft. liveaboard ship designed as a sustainable exploration & research platform.
 The ship has a large dive/snorkel deck with two freshwater showers, fully-equipped galley, main salon, sun deck lounging area, and four…